Promising new alternatives to tropical hardwoods come with caveats.

 Until modified lumber products and black locust lumber came on the market, there were really no comparable alternatives to tropical hardwood lumber.
 Modified lumber and black locust lumber offer durability, decay resistance, and dimensional stability that sometimes outperform the hardest tropical hardwoods.
 As most installations of the modified lumber products have been in use for less than a decade, time will tell if they can perform as expected for 25 to 50 years, but their future looks bright.

-Meg Calkins, FASLA, is a professor in the Department of Landscape Architecture at Ball State University.
+Meg Calkins, FASLA, is a the Head of the Landscape Architecture and Environmental Planning Department at North Carolina State University.
 She is the author of Materials for Sustainable Sites and the editor of The Sustainable Sites Handbook.